kwan22/habits/level4.md

 - [Applied buffering](#buffer-applications)
 - [Option-selecting](#option-selecting)
 - [Pausebuffering](#pausebuffering)

-## Level 4

-Level 4 begins a deeper dive into some of the fundamentals of movement as well as more detailed inner workings of game mechanics and niche situations in which these arise.
-Situations become more specific and technical: understanding the inner workings is not required to execute the strats, but the details are not obviously available to a player without researching game mechanics and physics.
-Concepts start to become increasingly complicated, so several examples are provided for illustration.
-Use of speedrun tool is highly useful for timing movement options.
-Use of TAS tools can be useful for those interested in diving into the science.

 ## Speed hierarchy
 Know some of the nuanced properties of dashes, wallbounces, jumps, etc. to understand how to resolve bottlenecks.